Venice Grand Canal Mall: Amenities

 The mall offers a diverse dining mix including Italian restaurants Ponte Amore and Toni and Sergio, along with international options like Tim Hortons and Mitsuyado Sei-Men.

-Venice Grand Canal Mall also hosts several shopping brands, a supermarket, lifestyle stores, a bookstore, services shops, novelty shops, and wellness and fitness centers.
+Venice Grand Canal also hosts several shopping brands, a supermarket, lifestyle stores, a bookstore, services shops, novelty shops, and wellness and fitness centers.
 The country’s first Fundador Café can also be found at the mall.

 Venice Grand Canal is a pet-friendly mall, hosting facilities and amenities tailored for pet owners through its Pet Pass system.

-At the mall’s third level is Venice Cineplex, which is equipped with Dolby Atmos, and a Megaworld Lifestyle Malls Ultra Cinema, which uses remote operated high end twin seats.
+At the mall’s third level are Venice Cineplex (equipped with Dolby Atmos), an Ultra Cinema (with remote-operated high end twin seats), and a Roman Catholic chapel called St. Raphael the Archangel Chapel.

 The mall also hosts events such as Venetian mimes, conciertos and the McKinley Hill Grand Christmas Parade.

 Gondolas at Venice Grand Canal

-Venice Grand Canal Mall provides gondola rides for families and couples.
+Venice Grand Canal provides gondola rides for families and couples.

 Venice Piazza

-Venice Piazza is an open space in Venice Grand Canal Mall inspired by Piazza San Marco in Venice, Italy.
-The space contains a replica of St. Mark’s Tower.
+Venice Piazza is an open space in Venice Grand Canal inspired by Piazza San Marco in Venice, Italy.
+The space contains a replica of St Mark’s Tower.
 The Piazza offers pigeon feeding activities every late afternoon.